jpvantassel/sw-course/modules/1_processing/fdbf.md

 for analyzing data from two-dimensional surface arrays.
 The work to apply and improve frequency-domain beamforming for use with 1D arrays can be attributed to a number of researchers including Gabriels et al. (1967), Zywicki (1999), and Zywicki and Rix (2005).
-The basic concept of beamforming is rather quite simple a time-domain recording made on a number of receivers includes signal (e.g., a hammer impact during an MASW experiment) and noise (e.g., car driving nearby).
-The purpose of beamforming is to combine the time-domain recordings in such a way to maximize the signal and minimize the noise.
+The basic concept of beamforming is rather simple.
+A time-domain recording made on a number of receivers can be understood to be composed of signal and noise.
+The purpose of beamforming is to combine the time-domain recordings in such a way as to maximize the signal and minimize the noise.
 For computational efficiency this process is performed in the frequency domain, hence the name frequency-domain beamforming.
+The process of beamforming
-To maximize the signal and minimize the noise beamforming involves systematically guessing a trial velocity vector (i.e., the steering vector) at each frequency and calculating the inner product for each station's frequency-domain representation and summing the result.
-After beamforming a given array, the point(s) at each frequency with large relative power indicate the velocit(y/ies) of the signal.
+involves: systematically guessing trial velocity vectors (i.e., steering vectors), calculating their inner product with the stations' frequency-domain representation, and summing the result.
+After beamforming a given array, the frequency-velocity pairs with the largest relative amplitude indicate the frequency-velocity pairs composing the signal.

 ## Mathematical Details